StevenWBull/InvoicePageProject/README.md

 x Users should be able to mark invoices as paid by clicking the "Mark as Paid" button.
 This should change the invoice's status to "paid".
 - Feel free not to add custom styling for the date and dropdown form fields.
 The designs for those fields are optional extras and are mostly for illustration purposes.

-### Evaluation Criteria

-- Show us your work through your commit history
-- We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program
-- Completeness: did you complete the features?
-- Correctness: does the functionality act in sensible, thought-out ways?
-- Maintainability: is it written in a clean, maintainable way?
-- Testing: is the system adequately tested?

-### CodeSubmit

-Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

 **Have fun building!** 🚀

 The Make Cents Technologies Team